SeyitGit/Folia/README.md

 ### What server types can benefit from Folia?
 Server types that naturally spread players out, like skyblock or SMP, will benefit the most from Folia.
-The server should have a sizeable player count, too.
+The server should have a sizeable player count, too..

 ### What hardware will Folia run best on?
 Ideally, at least 16 _cores_ (not threads).